 Courageous Conversations – A How To Guide

-In this article we offer some useful tips and guidance on courageous conversations, including how to know when to have one, how to raise it, and how to get the most out of it.
+In this article we offer some useful tips and guidance on courageous conversations, including knowing when to have one, how to raise it, and how to get the most out of it.

 The chances are that if you’re reading this, you’ve already followed this route on a couple of occasions and you’re now ready to find out how to have a difficult and courageous conversation.